joinpursuit/8-0-github-lab/questions.md

 What does "ES6" stand for?

 ```
+ES6 stands for ECMAScript and was created to standardize JavaScript
 ```

 What company famously used the phrase "Don't be evil" in their code of conduct?